 Figure 9: Immunofluorescent staining of neuromuscular junctions in drosophila larvae.

 Chromeo 488 has been shown to work in a second super-resolution microscopy technology.
 For GSDIM (Ground State Depletion with Individual Molecule return) microscopy using the Leica GSD SR microscope, Active Motif’s fluorescent Chromeo 488 dye and conjugated secondary antibodies have been tested and recommended by Leica Microsystems.
 The fluorescent properties of Chromeo 488 meet the specifications required to perform GSDIM microscopy, using the 488 nm/300 mW laser for excitation (Figure 10).

 Figure 10: Chromeo 488 antibody conjugates in widefield and GSDIM microscopy.

-The following selected papers cite the use of and/or provide additional information about Chromeo 488:
+The following selected publications cite the use of and/or provide additional information about Chromeo 488: